jwise/28c3-doctorow/transcript.md

 be well on our way to securing the freedom of PCs and networks.
 But as I said at the beginning of this talk, this isn't about copyright, because the copyright wars are just the 0.9 beta version of the long coming war on computation.
-The entertainment industry were just the first belligerants in this coming century-long conflict.
+The entertainment industry were just the first belligerents in this coming century-long conflict.
 We tend to think of them as particularly successful -- after all, here is SOPA, trembling on the verge of passage, and breaking the internet on this fundamental level in the name of